 Hitchhiking Siberia: Night Accident

 The night in the Ural mountains was peaceful.
 There were no cars on the road, and after walking for 10-15 minutes I just sat on the snow to drink a cup of tea.
-Somewhere far ahead I could hear dogs barking loudly.
-The snow was slowly falling down from the dark sky, and I had this strange feeling that I was the only one on the Earth now.
+I could hear the dogs is the nearby village barking loudly into the darkness of the night.
+The snow was slowly falling down from the sky, and I had this strange feeling that I was the only one on the Earth now.
 It didn’t last long though, since only a few minutes later I noticed the light from the headlamps of a car coming my way.
 I put the thermos back in the backpack and stretched out my hand.
 The car stopped.

 “Where are you going?” asked the driver.